View Document Text

 Employee Communications

-For pension, profit sharing and 401(k) plan clients with individual plan participants exercising control
+For pension, profit sharing and 401(k) plan clients with individual plan participants who exercise control

-over assets in their own account (''self-directed plans''), we may also provide annual educational
+over assets in their accounts (self-directed plans), we may provide educational support and group

 Assets Managed